lerekoqholosha/lerekostream/README.md

 # lerekostream
-This a streamlit app for Iris datasets
+This is  a streamlit app for Iris datasets
 # Streamlit-app